Vinw199/tennis-tournament-manager/README.md

 - Live:
   - Read-only standings and match checklist; refresh to see latest (realtime planned)

+### Onboarding (First-Time Setup)
+- Route: `/onboarding`.
+- After signup without an invite, users are redirected here to enter their name and create their first space.
+- Guard: If the user already belongs to at least one space, `/onboarding` redirects to `/`.
+- Form: `components/onboarding/OnboardingForm.jsx` posts to a server action that:
+  - Updates `auth.users` display_name to the entered name.
+  - Inserts a row into `spaces` and relies on a DB trigger to add the creator to `space_members`.
+  - Creates a `players` row for the user and links it via `players.user_id`.
+  - Redirects to `/` on success.

 ### Data Persistence
 - Supabase tables: `spaces`, `space_members`, `players`, `tournaments`, `entries`, `matches`, `wizard_drafts`.
 - Drafts: `wizard_drafts` per `(space_id, user_id)`; autosave debounced.
 - Launch: inserts `tournaments`, `entries`, and group-stage `matches`.

+### Invitation & Collaboration
+- Admins invite real users to claim specific roster players.
+- Route: `/accept-invite/[token]` (works while logged out; read-only data via RLS only for valid pending invites).
+- Acceptance flow:
+  - Validates token, email, and membership.
+  - Links `players.user_id`, inserts `space_members`, and marks invite accepted in a single transaction.
+  - Seeds `auth.users` display name from the player's name when missing, sets `sb-space-id`, then redirects to dashboard with `?invite_accepted=true` to trigger a one-time welcome.
+- Key schema updates:
+  - `players.user_id` (nullable FK → `auth.users.id`)
+  - `invites` (id, space_id, player_id UNIQUE, invited_by, invitee_email, token UNIQUE, status, created_at, expires_at)
+  - `profiles` view for safe user display names
+  - `space_members` UNIQUE `(user_id, space_id)`
+- Email delivery via Resend using a server-side React email template.
+- New files: `app/accept-invite/[token]/page.js`, `components/acceptInvite/AcceptInviteForm.jsx`, `components/emails/InvitationEmail.jsx`, `components/WelcomeDialog.jsx`.

 ### Design System
 - Brand green: `#2f7a2a`